What are Used Car Vehicle History Reports?

-Buying a used car can be a cheaper alternative than buying a new car.
-However, to keep yourself from making a costly mistake you should have vehicle inspected by a mechanic and review the vehicle's used car vehicle history report.
-This simple step may save you from making a huge multi-thousand dollar mistake when buying your next used car.
+Buying a used car can be cheaper than buying a new car.
+However, to keep yourself from making a costly mistake, you should have the vehicle inspected by a professional mechanic and review the vehicle’s used vehicle history report to ensure you don’t purchase a car with underlying problems.

-It's not just accidents to worry about, there are thousands of vehicles involved in natural disasters and floods.
-These vehicles are purchased for pennies on the dollar, rebuilt, and put back onto a dealer's lot for sale to the general public.
-If you don't know what you're looking at, you can end up buying one of these vehicles.
+It’s not just accidents to worry about; thousands of vehicles are involved in natural disasters and floods.
+These vehicles are purchased for pennies on the dollar, rebuilt, and returned to a dealer’s lot for sale.
+If you don’t know what you’re looking at, you can buy one of these vehicles.

 What is a Vehicle History Report?

-There are many dealers that provide you with a "free" report when you buy a car.
-They do this as a customer service in hopes of putting your mind at ease.
-Even if you're offered one, I still recommend purchasing your own.
-There have been many complaints filed, and fines paid by dealers, for creating false reports and providing out dated reports to consumers.
-This still doesn't help the customer that got stuck with the bad vehicle.
+Many dealers provide a “free” report when you buy a car.
+They do this as a customer service representative hoping to put your mind at ease.
+Even if you’re offered one, I still recommend purchasing your own.

-My advice is to spend the $25 and avoid the situation altogether.
-The money you spend on the report may save you from wasting thousands of dollars on a car.
-Taking this step will let you absolutely know the report has not been doctored or falsified.
+My advice is to spend the money and avoid the situation altogether.
+The money you spend on the report may save you from losing thousands of dollars on a car.
+When you buy your report you will not have to worry about the information being tampered with.

 - Insurance Companies